miria00/MP-Bench/README.md

 Standardization: Parses .mps files using highspy and converts them to a consistent Standard Form.
 Such as LP form: ($min \ c^T x$ s.t. $l \le Ax \le u$).

-Suggested setup: Requires Python 3.8+.
-Recommended to use a virtual environment (conda or venv).
+Suggested setup: Requires Python 3.8+ in a virtual environment (conda or venv).

 ```pip install -r requirements.txt```